fbartusch/apache-jena-playground/README.md

 [2023-12-06 05:31:29] INFO  Server          ::   PID:    1
 [2023-12-06 05:31:29] INFO  Server          :: Start Fuseki (http=3030)
 ```

+For writing to the database, use the `--update` flag.

 ### Interact with the Fuseki server